Styyx1/TimedBlock/docs/ModDescription.md

 ## Credits:
 [SeaSparrow](https://next.nexusmods.com/profile/Shekhinaga/about-me?gameId=1704) for the damage hook [po3](https://next.nexusmods.com/profile/powerofthree/mods?gameId=1704) for clib-util and specifically the hotkey handling of it
+[colinswrath](https://next.nexusmods.com/profile/colinswrath/about-me?gameId=1704) for blade and blunt and most of the things that are in my Utility.h
-[thirdeyesqueegee](https://next.nexusmods.com/profile/ThirdEye3301/about-me) for the skse plugin template and everyone who worked on SKSE and CommonLib
+[thirdeyesqueegee](https://next.nexusmods.com/profile/ThirdEye3301/about-me?gameId=1704) for the skse plugin template and everyone who worked on SKSE and CommonLib